7cordovac/ejs-small-project/README.md

 # ejs-small-project

 ###
- - Objective: Using your "seminar" database, populate views
+ - Objective: Using your "seminar" database, populate views with "get all" and "get one" routes.

 ### Getting started:
 In your command line, type the following: